RenanLeznew/USP-LaTeX/README.md

 Recently, I've been using Github Actions to upload the PDF's to a Google Drive Folder [Click Here to Access It](https://drive.google.com/drive/u/2/folders/1aS3fF7XhO1DM_PM8ZS4mqTBwxi8FWGoc).
 I also plan to include an english translated version of all the PDF's, though that will take a long time.

-I dedicate these notes to my most dear girlfriend, Gabs, who gives me motivation even in the worst moments, and patiently listens to my complaints when there are unexpected errors.
+I dedicate these notes to my most dear girlfriend, Gabriela Zanetti, who gives me motivation even in the worst moments, and patiently listens to my complaints when there are unexpected errors.

 ## Items Included Here (By year) ✒️📜